 Some qualifications include credit from Open University Microcredentials.
-Microcredentials created by The Open University are studied on the FutureLearn platform, which is accessed via the FutureLearn website.
+Microcredentials created by The Open University are studied either on the Open University platform, or on the FutureLearn platform, which is accessed via the FutureLearn website.
 If your qualification includes Open University Microcredentials, this will be treated as module credit for the purposes of credit requirements and classification requirements.
 Credit from Microcredentials of other providers presented on the FutureLearn website or other platforms, are not included in Open University qualifications.